sheyijojo/alx-low_level_programming/0x02-functions_nested_loops/README.md

-esources

-Read or watch:

-Nested while loops

-C - Functions

-Learning to Program in C (Part 06) (stop at 14:00)

-What is the purpose of a function prototype?

-C - Header Files (stop before the “Once-Only Headers” paragraph)

-Learning Objectives

-At the end of this project, you are expected to be able to explain to anyone, without the help of Google:

-General

-What are nested loops and how to use them
+t are nested loops and how to use them

 What is a function and how do you use functions